Eiji Kawashima: 2011 fan incident

 On 22 September 2011, Beerschot formally apologized to Kawashima.
 Responding to Beerschot's apology, he said: "I myself have no family in the region, but I have been there visiting.
 People still suffer from the situation.
 For me, these excuses are sufficient.
 I also do not think supporters should be allowed to call anything anymore.
 They must be able to create atmosphere, but there are limits."

 A year later in October 2012, French television host Laurent Ruquier made a joke about the 'Fukushima effect' and Kawashima after he showed a picture in live audience of composite picture about Kawashima with four arms.
 This caused outrage from Japan, who criticised Ruquier for "lacking consideration."
 The next day, Ruquier apologised for the joke.

-When Beerschot and Lierse met again on 26 December 2011, Kawashima started the whole game as both teams drew 0–0.
+When Beerschot and Lierse met again on 26 December 2011, Kawashima started the whole game, as they drew 0–0.
 During the match, Beerschot's supporters asked him for forgiveness.

 Standard Liège

 On 18 July 2012, Kawashima left Lierse to join Standard Liège on a three-year deal.
-The move reportedly cost Standard Liège €600,000.
+The move reportedly cost the club €600,000.

-Kawashima made his club debut in a 1–0 loss against Zulte Waregem in the opening game of the season.
-In his first match against his former club Lierse he played the whole game in a 0–0 draw and throughout the match he received standing ovations from Lierse supporters.
-After making his debut for the club, Kawashima quickly established himself in the first team as a starting goalkeeper.
-He then kept two clean sheets between 31 October 2012 and 4 November 2012 against Genk and OH Leuven, in two 2–0 victories.
-He again kept three clean sheets between 18 November 2012 and 2 December 2012 against Zulte Waregem, Lierse and Waasland-Beveren.
-He kept another three clean sheets between 16 February 2013 and 9 March 2013 against Cercle Brugge, Genk and OH Leuven.
+In the opening game of the season, he made his debut for Standard Liège, losing 1–0 against Zulte Waregem.
+In a follow–up match against his former club Lierse, Kawashima kept a clean sheet, in a 0–0 draw and throughout the match, he received standing ovations from Lierse supporters.
+Since joining the club, Kawashima quickly established himself in the first team as Standard Liège’s first choice goalkeeper.
+He then kept two clean sheets against Genk and OH Leuven, in two 2–0 victories on 31 October 2012 and 4 November 2012 respectively.
+Kawashima, once again, kept three consecutive clean sheets in the league against Zulte Waregem, Lierse and Waasland-Beveren on 18 November 2012, 23 November 2012 and 2 December 2012 respectively.
+For the second time in the 2012–13 season, he kept another three consecutive clean sheets in the league against Cercle Brugge, Genk and OH Leuven on 16 February 2013, 24 February 2013 and 9 March 2013 respectively.
 As the 2012–13 season progressed, the club became a serious contender for the title in the Championship Playoff.
-However, Standard Liege's two losses between 5 May 2013 and 12 May 2013 against Anderlecht and Club Brugge cost the side the league title.
-Kawashima started in every match throughout the 2012–13 season until he was dropped from the squad for the next two matches following his performance against Club Brugge.
-In a match against Gent for the Europa League spot for next season, Kawashima played in both legs, in a 7–1 win on aggregate.
-In his first season at Standard Liege he made 40 appearances in all competitions.
-For his performances, he was nominated for Goalkeeper of the Year but lost out to Silvio Proto for the second time.
+However, Standard Liege's two losses between 5 May 2013 and 12 May 2013 against Anderlecht and Club Brugge cost the club as title contender.
+Kawashima started in every match throughout the 2012–13 season until he was dropped from the squad for the next two matches following his poor performance against Club Brugge.
+Kawashima played in both legs, in a 7–1 win against Gent to earn Standard Liege the Europa League spot.
+In his first season at the club, he made 40 appearances in all competitions.
+For his performances, Kawashima was nominated for Goalkeeper of the Year but lost out to Silvio Proto for the second time.